Supervised Visitation Services for Families in Connecticut

-Supervised visitation is a court-ordered requirement for non-custodial parents.
-If a parent without custody is granted supervised visitation rights, there usually needs to be a third party present during the visitation time.
-Visitation between a parent and their child is often the result of a messy divorce, custody battle, separation, or former substance abuse or criminal activity.
+Supervised visitation is a court-ordered requirement for some non-custodial parents.
+If a parent without custody is granted supervised visitation rights, there may need to be a third party present during the visitation time.
+Visitation between a parent and their child is often the result of a messy divorce, custody battle, separation, former substance abuse, or criminal activity.
 The third party is a requirement for both supervision and to relieve any tension or negativity that would be a result of both parents being present during the visit.
 A safe and friendly environment and a trusted third party supervisor are two critically important factors for a parent and child to bond and share memories together during visitations.
 Contact Advanced Investigations today to learn how our supervised visitation services can facilitate a safe and happy environment for your visitation needs.

 Parents who are new to supervised visitation or are dealing with issues surrounding the visits can follow some of the ideas below that both parents can use to make the whole experience a little smoother: